 The site investigation also flagged landscape features and receptors that should be taken into consideration, and that were communicated to the EAP for early planning.
 The following landscape value issues were flagged:

-High Exposure to the Renosterberg Safari and Farming eco-tourism activities to the east.
+High Exposure to the Renosterberg Safari and Farming eco-tourism activities to the east to the study area.